Creating Widgets

 If you add

 This is how every built-in element handles children.
-Here's a widget that supports it:
+Here's a wrapper that supports it:

 children?: any;